 By studying these texts, students develop their analytical skills and ability to respond personally to Literature.
 In the Language course, students practise key literacy skills, including reading for meaning, summarising, identifying writer’s effects, and writing texts of different genres.

 The culmination of the English programme is the study of the IB Diploma in Grades 11 and 12, where native speakers of English choose a Language ‘A’ course in either English Literature or English Language and Literature.
 Both Higher and Standard levels are offered.
 Students study texts through three key areas of exploration: Readers, Writers and Text, Time and Space and Intertextuality.
-This curriculum is also available for study at both Higher and Standard levels.

 Our Approach to Learning